‘Prison Break’ Spoilers: Will The Show Return For Season 6?

 Prison Break is officially back.
 Season 5 of the series will begin airing on Tuesday night, and the revival has fans excited to see what their favorite characters have been up to since the show went off the air eight years ago.

-According to Digital Spy, Prison Break Season 5 will have fans trying to figure out how Michael Scofield is still alive, and wondering if his brother, Lincoln Burrows, and former prison pals get help him escape the mess he’s gotten himself into this time.
+According to Digital Spy, Prison Break Season 5 will have fans trying to figure out how Michael Scofield is still alive and wondering if his brother, Lincoln Burrows, and former prison pals get help him escape the mess he’s gotten himself into this time.
 If the revival goes well, the show could return for Season 6 in the future.

-Prison Break producer, Paul T. Scheuring reveals that he wanted to wait until after the Season 5 premiere to decide on any future plans, but did reveal that Fox has the final say in whether or not the show would be back for Season 6.
+Prison Break producer Paul T. Scheuring reveals that he wanted to wait until after the Season 5 premiere to decide on any future plans, but he did reveal that Fox has the final say in whether the show would be back for Season 6.

 T O D A Y Prison Break Returns! pic.twitter.com/xg9daueyHr